open-mmlab/mmengine/docs/en/advanced_tutorials/registry.md

 ## Advanced usage

-The registry in MMEngine supports hierarchical registration, which enables cross-project calls, meaning that modules from another project can be used in another project.
+The registry in MMEngine supports hierarchical registration, which enables cross-project calls, meaning that modules from one project can be used in another project.
 Though there are other ways to implement this, the registry provides a much easier solution.

 To easily make cross-library calls, MMEngine provides twenty root registries, including: